addonify/addonify-quick-view/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Addonify WooCommerce Quick View plugin adds functionality to have a WooCommerce product quick preview on a modal window.
+Addonify WooCommerce Quick View plugin adds functionality to have a quick preview of WooCommerce product on a popup modal.

 == Description ==

-Addonify WooCommerce Quick View plugin adds functionality to have a WooCommerce product quick preview on a modal window.
+Addonify WooCommerce Quick View plugin adds functionality to have a quick preview of WooCommerce product on a popup modal.

 🌍 Official Demo: [Link 1](https://demo.addonify.com/woo/01/)
 🌍 Official Demo: [Link 2](https://demo.addonify.com/woo/01/quick-view-ii/)
 📜 Documentation: [Doc Link](https://docs.addonify.com/kb/woocommerce-quick-view/)

-If you run an online e-commerce shop you are already familiar with the number of products that your users will see in your store page.
-This plugin allows your website visitors to quickly view the product summary insisted on going through each products detail page.
+If you run an online e-commerce shop, then you must be familiar with the number of products that your users will see in your store page.
+This plugin allows your website visitors to quickly view the product summary instead of going through each product's detail page.
 This could save the time of your visitors & increase your revenue.